 It is my hope that that rediscovering this feeling of wonder toward the Natural World Hobart will inspire you to do something about the decline of the natural world and reverse the current march to self-destruction.

-All my work is captured within the Infrared Spectrum.
-A big advantage of this is that foliage takes on a dream-like appearance because infrared sees green as white.
+All of my work is captured within the Infrared Spectrum.
+One big advantage of this is that foliage takes on a dream-like appearance because infrared sees green as white.
 And because infrared sees dark blue as almost black skies can sometimes look quite dramatic.
 Ultimately it is the interpretation of what is essentially a rather dull and bland original image that needs lots of work to render an outcome that has the look and feel of art rather than special-effects photography.

 Together these limitations compound and result in most of the images rendered unusable.
 But as you can see sometimes it all comes together beautifully.

 All my images were captured with digital cameras that have been specially converted to only see infrared light.